Chart Color Schemes

 Infrastructure

-Waterford West has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Waterford West has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 18 projects that could impact the area.
-Notable ones include Cantabria Village Estate, Yarrabilba Priority Development Area, Waterford West Community Hub & Town Centre Redevelopment, and The Parks at Stoneleigh Estate.
-Below is a list of those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 18 projects likely influencing the region.
+Notable initiatives include Cantabria Village Estate, Yarrabilba Priority Development Area, Waterford West Community Hub & Town Centre Redevelopment, and Logan Motorway Upgrade (Gateway Motorway to Murtha Road).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.